rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/notification_email_setup.md

 ![notification_acl_assignee](https://cloud.githubusercontent.com/assets/8191145/6503322/baae82a0-c351-11e4-8925-97738ed59217.png)

 #### iii.
-Notification Events for Staff/Subscribers
+Notification Events for Staff Participants

-These are the notification settings used for Staff/Subscribers
+These are the notification settings used for Staff participants who subscribe to the tickets assigned to some other staff member/ Assignee.

 ![notification_acl_staff](https://cloud.githubusercontent.com/assets/8191145/6503319/ba4af974-c351-11e4-9a68-347b68da824a.png)